White House: Congress must probe alleged Obama power abuse

 Trump has been trailed for months by questions about his campaign's ties to Russia.
 The questions have been compounded by U.S. intelligence agencies' assessment that Russia interfered with the election to help Trump triumph over Hillary Clinton, along with disclosures about his aides' contacts with a Russian official.

-Those disclosures have already cost retired Gen. Michael Flynn his job as national security adviser and prompted calls from Democrats for Attorney General Jeff Sessions to resign.
+Those disclosures cost retired Gen. Michael Flynn his job as national security adviser and prompted calls from Democrats for Sessions to resign.

 On Thursday, Sessions withdrew from overseeing the FBI probe after acknowledging he did not disclose his campaign-season contacts with Russia's ambassador to the United States when asked during his confirmation proceedings.
 Sessions, a U.S. senator at the time, was Trump's earliest Senate supporter.

-The Sessions revelations deepened the president's anger over what he sees as his team's inability to get ahead of the Russia allegations.
+The Sessions revelations deepened the president's anger over the staying power of the Russia issue.

-In the Oval Office meeting Friday shortly before departing for Florida, he angrily told senior advisers that what had the potential to be a good week following his address to Congress had been overtaken by the Russia controversy, according to a White House official who insisted on anonymity in order to discuss the private meeting.

-The Associated Press has not confirmed these contacts or the investigation into them.
+The Associated Press has not confirmed these contacts or an investigation into them.
 Trump's chief strategist Steve Bannon is a former executive chairman of Breitbart News.

+Clapper appeared on NBC's "Meet the Press," while Sanders and Earnest were on ABC's "This Week."

 Pace reported from Washington.
 Associated Press writers Kathleen Hennessey and Jeff Horwitz in Washington contributed to this report.